 BLM initiates Whitewater Canyon closure due to increased wildfire risk

-PALM SPRINGS, Calif. – The Bureau of Land Management will temporarily close public lands in and near Whitewater Canyon, in Riverside County, due to the potential threat of wildfire.
-The public safety closure will begin on Friday, July 2 and will remain in place until October 31.
+PALM SPRINGS, Calif. – The Bureau of Land Management is temporarily closing public lands in and near Whitewater Canyon, Riverside County, due to the potential threat of wildfire.
+This public safety closure will start Monday, July 1, and will remain in effect until further notice.

-Approximately 4,000 acres of the 1.7 million acres of BLM Palm Springs-South Coast managed public lands are affected by this closure.
-A copy of the fire order and a map of the Whitewater Canyon fire closure area will be posted at the entrance to Whitewater Canyon and both are available on BLM’s website.
+Approximately 4,000 acres of BLM-managed public lands are affected by this closure.
+A copy of the fire order and a map of the Whitewater Canyon fire closure area will be posted at the entrance to Whitewater Canyon and are both available on BLM’s website.

-As a reminder to the public, it is illegal to enter and be on public lands described and identified as the “Fire Closure Area.”
-Violation of this order is punishable by a fine of not more than $100,000 or imprisonment of not more than 12 months, or both.
+The public is reminded that it is illegal to enter and be upon public lands that are described and identified as the “Fire Closure Area.”
+Violation of this order is punishable by a fine of not more than $1,000 or imprisonment of not more than 12 months, or both.

-Visitors using Whitewater Canyon Road to access the Whitewater Preserve are not affected by this closure.
-Other canyon uses, as specified in the order, are exempt from the closure.
+Visitors using Whitewater Canyon Road as a means of accessing the Whitewater Preserve are not affected by this closure.
+Other uses of the canyon are exempt from the closure as specified in the order.

 This year, we invite everyone to reimagine your public lands as we celebrate 75 years of the BLM’s stewardship and service to the American people.
 The BLM manages approximately 245 million acres of public land located primarily in 12 Western states, including Alaska.
 The BLM also administers 700 million acres of sub-surface mineral estate throughout the nation.
 The agency’s mission is to sustain the health, diversity, and productivity of America’s public lands for the use and enjoyment of present and future generations.